imrannayer/terraform-workshop/Packer/Azure/LAB-1.md

-# Create Azure Custom Image using Packer
+# Create Azure Custom Image via Packer

 ### What you will learn from this hands-on activity